Net-Mist/dataset_labeling/Readme.md

 docker-compose up
 ```

-Please note than a file "class_name.txt" will be created in MODEL_ANNOTATIONS_PATH with the list of the cass names.
+Please note than a file "class_names.txt" will be created in MODEL_ANNOTATIONS_PATH with the list of the cass names.
 This file is useful for the next step :
 generating the tfrecord files

 ## Start the annotation service without docker